Lord Jeffrey Amherst might be considered the 18th century poster child for white supremacy culture, yet he is still honored today….

 “For as many rumours saying that, there were counters saying that ‘No, no, that’s just myth,'” said d’Errico.

 But d’Errico’s interest was piqued and, with encouragement from Sioux actor and musician Floyd Westerman, he set out to find the answer.
 So rather than speculating, he did the research.

 ‘Inoculate the Indians’

-There was… “one letter from Amherst himself to Bouquet saying…
+There was… “one letter from Lord Amherst to Bouquet saying…

 ‘This is a good idea to spread smallpox – just be careful you don’t get it yourself,’”